 The Company recognizes revenue over time using an input method, which the Company considers and appropriate measure of overall progress, based on actual costs incurred compared to estimated total costs expected to be incurred to fulfill its performance obligations.
-For the year ended December 31, 2019, the Company recognized revenue of \$4.7 million related to the BeiGene collaboration.
-As of December 31, 2019, the Company had \$20.2 million of related deferred revenue, of which \$1.4 million is classified as current.
+For the year ended December 31, 2019 and the nine months ended September 30, 2019 and 2020, the Company recognized revenue of \$4.7 million, \$2.5 million and \$0.4 million, respectively, related to the BeiGene collaboration.
+As of December 31, 2019 and September 30, 2020, the Company had \$20.2 million and \$19.8 million, respectively, of related deferred revenue, of which \$1.4 million and \$19.8 million, respectively, is classified as current.
 The deferred revenue is expected to be earned over an estimated remaining service period of 3.2 years.
+In October 2020, the BeiGene collaboration was amended (see Note 12).